KallosP/CSC_365_Group_Project/docs/peer_review_response.md

 All tests work as intended/no errors found.
 (More detailed responses have been added since tests were ran)

 ### (Sri Bala)

+All tests work as intended.
+Checking that all input tags were deleted is not implemented as this would split the query and increase the complexity of the endpoint as well as the error message for the user.

 ## Product Ideas